No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 As calculations go, this one doesn’t require a math degree.

-To calculate your savings rate, simply calculate the percentage of your net (or gross, if you prefer) income that you put towards savings, investments, or debt elimination.
+To calculate your savings rate, simply calculate the percentage of your net (or gross, if you prefer) income that you put towards savings, investment accounts, or early debt payoff.
 Here’s the formula:

 For example, if you earn $5,000 per month in net (after-tax) income, and save $1,000 of it, you have a savings rate of 20% ($1,000/$5,000 = 20%).